-Of course you might be wondering... what is a typical Category 1?
+You might be wondering... what is a typical Category 1?
 Or Category 4?
 Well here are three random examples for each tier to give you an idea of what to expect...

-- Category 2: Four Points by Sheraton San Diego, Four Points by Sheraton Chicago O'Hare Airport, Le Méridien Chongqing China
+- Category 2: Aloft in Winchester, Virginia, Four Points by Sheraton Chicago O'Hare Airport, Le Méridien Chongqing China

 - Category 5: The Westin Grand Cayman Seven Mile Beach Resort & Spa, Aloft New York Brooklyn, Sheraton Kauai Resort

-- Category 6: SLS Hotel, a Luxury Collection Hotel, Beverly Hills, W New York - Times Square, The Westin Paris - Vendôme
+- Category 6: SLS Hotel, a Luxury Collection Hotel, Beverly Hills, W New York - Times Square, The Westin Paris - Vendóme

 - Category 7: The St. Regis New York, Hotel President Wilson Geneva Switzerland (a Luxury Collection Hotel), The St. Regis Aspen Resort